 The practice participated in the Quality and Outcomes Framework system (QOF).
 This is a system intended to improve the quality of general practice and reward good practice.
 The practice used the information collected for the QOF and performance against national screening programmes to monitor outcomes for patients.
-Results for 2013-14 were 97.8% of the total number of points available, which was above the national average.
-From the 2013-14 data the practice was an outlier for the number of patients with a diagnosis of diabetes having a foot examination.
-However, we saw evidence that this had been addressed and improvements had been made.
-Data from 2013-14 showed:
+QOF results for 2013-14 were 98% of the total number of points available, which was above the national average.
+This practice was not an outlier for any QOF (or other national) clinical targets.
+Data from 2013-14 showed